Last Updated on

 Should Vegans take Omega-3 Supplement?

-According to a fascinating article by Vice, it is absolutely essential that vegans take omega 3 pills.
-In fact, it’s essential that EVERYONE gets enough omega 3 in their diet.
+According to a fascinating article by Vice, it is essential that vegans take omega 3 pills.
+In fact, it’s necessary that EVERYONE gets enough omega 3 in their diet.
 You see, the average American diet is absolutely drenched in omega 6, but omega 3 is nowhere to be found (1).
+Especially as a vegan, you have to make sure that you're eating enough plant-based sources daily to meet the required omega-3 dose.

-There are 3 kinds of omega-3 – eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
-EPA, DHA, and ALA each have their own health benefits for the body.
+There are 3 kinds of omega-3 fatty acids – eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
+EPA, DHA, and ALA all help the body through their numerous health benefits.

-Though some people think of nuts and seeds as a vegan omega-3 source, they only contain ALA which means they’re missing out on the huge health benefits of both EPA and DHA.
+Though some people think of nuts and seeds as a vegan omega-3 source, they only contain ALA, which means they’re missing out on the huge health benefits of both EPA and DHA.
+The best vegan omega 3 supplement should contain all three.

-As a result, it is crucial that vegans consume algal oil – supplements made from algae.
+As a result, vegans must consume algal oil – supplements made from algae.
 These algae are the sources of DHA and EPA that fish eat and what makes fish-derived oils so rich in omega-3 in the first place!

 Health Benefits from Omega-3 Supplementation

-This is quite alarming, seeing as EPA and DHA are responsible for some of the profound health benefits of omega-3:
+This is quite alarming, seeing as DHA and EPA are responsible for some of the profound health benefits of omega-3:

 So what do we do?